 Thanks to everyone who’s commented with more info and sent me e-mails with more details!

-If you liked this article and know any other fans of Pokemon, I hope you'll consider sharing it with them.
-There's all kinds of stuff on this site that fans probably would enjoy!
+If you enjoyed this article and know any other fans of Pokemon, I hope you'll tell them about it.
+I appreciate it!